 Before we continue, let's talk about the benefits of each type of pre-recorded video you can use in the Restream studio.
-Including Video Clips, which we'll talk about more later, Restream provides three different options for sharing pre-recorded video in your stream.
+Including Video Clips, which we'll cover later, Restream provides three options for sharing pre-recorded video in your stream.
 Here's a breakdown of the benefits and limitations of each:

-⭐️ Keep in mind, when sharing Local video, the speed of your internet may affect the quality of the video in the stream.
+⭐️ Keep in mind, when sharing Local video, your internet speed may affect the quality of the video in the stream.
 We recommend using Video storage or Video clips for the best results.
 Follow Restream's video and audio guidelines for the best recording and encoding settings.

-If you have a lot of custom content to upload, and not all assets will be used in every stream, it can get a little hectic trying to find the right assets during showtime.
+If you have a lot of custom content to upload and you won't use all assets in every stream, it can get a little hectic trying to find the right assets during showtime.
 That's why we've partnered with Restream to bring you Brand folders so that any assets you upload to one Brand won't appear in the others.

 Simply click the Brand button in the top right corner of the screen to make a new Brand or switch between existing ones.